vichry2/cutter/README.md

 Installation Steps:

 1. Navigate to the `py_data` directory:
-   cd py_data
+   `cd py_data`

 2. Install dependencies with Poetry:
    Poetry is used to manage the project's dependencies.
-To install them, run: poetry install
+To install them, run:
+   `poetry install`

 3. Build the project using Poetry:
-   Once the dependencies are installed, you can build the project with the following command: poetry run build-rs
+   Once the dependencies are installed, you can build the rust bindings with the following command:
+   `poetry run build-rs`

 This will trigger the build process for the project.